Draggie306/shilling-converter/README.md

 ## Files
 - converter-assembly.s is the main file with the currency conversion code.
 - converter-assembly.kmd is the output file from the assembler and also the raw hexadecimal instructions for the ARM CPU.
+- converter.c is a C program that does the same thing, but in C. It is included for comparison - the logic is fairly similar and fascinating to compare!

 ### Note
 This does NOT abide by APCS - the Arm Procedure Call Standard.
 If you wish to implement this in a larger project, you will need to follow the standard by using instructions like: